Cephas & Wiggins: History

 Until the late 1980s, Cephas made his primary living as a carpenter at the D.C.
 National Armory, playing music on the side.
 In the 1990s, he became a professional musician, sometimes earning money by teaching classes and workshops.

 As a duo, they toured extensively, primarily courtesy of the sponsorship of the United States Department of State.
 They performed together across the USA, as well as in Africa, Asia, South and Central America, and the Soviet Union.

 Cephas was a recipient of a 1989 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
 In 2017, Wiggins received a National Heritage Fellowship as well.
 Wiggins received the State of Maryland Heritage Award in 2021.

-Cephas died of natural causes (pulmonary fibrosis) on March 4, 2009.
-He was 78.
+Cephas died of pulmonary fibrosis on March 4, 2009, at age 78.
 He is buried at Quantico National Cemetery in Virginia.
+Wiggins died of multiple organ cancers at his home in Takoma Park, Maryland, on May 7, 2024, at the age of 69.